 Your personal credit score might also be affected, depending on how you set up your business.
 Some structures offer liability protection to owners.
 For example, a limited liability company (LLC) provides shelter from defaults.
 Sole proprietorships, on the other hand, leave the owner completely responsible for such failures.

-“Of all the decisions you make when starting a business, probably the most important one relating to taxes is the type of legal structure you select for your company,” says a finance guide from Entrepreneur.
+“Of all the decisions you make when starting a business, probably the most important 1 relating to taxes is the type of legal structure you select for your company,” says a finance guide from Entrepreneur.
 “Not only will this decision have an impact on how much you pay in taxes, but it will affect the amount of paperwork your business is required to do, the personal liability you face, and your ability to raise money.”

 While no small business owner ever applies for financing with the intent of defaulting, it’s wise to consider that possibility as you set up your business.
 Your strategy at the onset can potentially save a lot of headaches and financial losses down the road.